MokwaSystems/Ideas/compa/README.md

 allow to generate revised file - entire file (ofcourse this is copy original file) or with identified options.
 The program is developing - if finished in 100% - planned is implementation new functions.

+Idea for program born of the needs.
+Ofcourse - exist some programs or other ways to allow on compare files, but when I'm working on this program - in the same time - I get to know and learn Python.

 THE PROGRAM IS NOT FINISHED!
 DEVELOPMENT VERSION!
 Author: Przemys³aw Mokwa